 - Demonstrate that collection of the harmonized outcome measures is feasible, sustainable, and useful for clinicians participating in primary care and mental health patient registries.

 - Demonstrate that collection of the harmonized outcome measures is feasible, sustainable, and useful for clinicians in a health system setting.

 - Evaluate whether collection of the harmonized measures increases the utility of registry data for research purposes.

-Members of the public may attend in person.
-More information is available at this Federal Register notice and at this DOS website.
+Members of the public may submit comments by email.
+More information is available at this Federal Register notice.